Wading Pool Admission Requirements

 - Group Leader-Child ratios must be adhered to when the children are in the water and surrounding area.

-- You must be within arm’s reach of children when in the water.
+- Group Leaders must be within arm’s reach of children when in the water with children under 7 years of age.

-- Group leaders must be actively supervising their group both in the water and surrounding area.
+- Group leaders must be actively supervising their group both in the water and surrounding area such as the spray pad.

-- You are responsible for the behaviour of the children that you bring to the wading pool.
+- Group Leaders are responsible for the behaviour of the children that they bring to the wading pool.

 Draining of the wading pool is coordinated with the time the pool closes.
-Staff drain the pool prior to closing and as a result, there will not be a full basin of water at closing time.
-Children are permitted to stay in the wading pool while it is draining under the following conditions:
+Staff beding draining the pool prior to closing and as a result, there will not be a full basin of water at closing time.
+Children will be permitted to stay in the wading pool while it is draining under the following conditions:

 - They do not play near or sit on the drain.